• Get Help

 The court-martial process can basically be explained in five stages:

 1. Criminal investigation.
-Either your chain of command, or assigned military investigators, will conduct an investigation of your case.
+Either your chain of command or assigned military investigators will investigate your case.
 An experienced military lawyer can help you during this pretrial process by protecting your rights and making calculated decisions about when, if at all, you should share your side of the story.

 2. Preferral of charges.
 After an investigation, your chain of command or an assigned prosecutor will review the evidence.
 If there is “probable cause” to believe you may have committed a crime, charges may be “preferred” against you.
-You will be provided a copy of the charges and the evidence that supports them.
+You will be provided with a copy of the charges and the evidence supporting them.

 3. Preliminary examination.
 Oftentimes, your case will be sent to a “preliminary examination” for review, also known as an Article 32 investigation under the UCMJ.
-During this initial hearing, another lawyer will review the charges and the evidence to determine whether the government should move ahead to a military court-martial.
+During this initial hearing, another lawyer will review the charges and evidence to determine whether the government should proceed to a military court-martial.

 4. Referral of charges.
 After the preliminary examination, prosecutors or the convening authority may “refer” the charges to a court-martial.
-There are three different types of court-martial, which are described below.
+There are three types of court-martial, described below.
 “Referral” of charges is simply the process of sending your case to trial.

 5. Criminal trial.
 If your case is “referred” to court-martial, a military judge is assigned, jury members are detailed, and the criminal trial process begins.
 This includes an arraignment, motions hearings, and the presentation of evidence.
-At this stage, it is critical that you have the best military defense counsel on your side so that you can receive a “not guilty” verdict.
+At this stage, you must have the best military defense counsel on your side so that you can receive a “not guilty” verdict.

 At all stages of the court-martial process, you should have experienced and dedicated legal representation to help you with your court-martial defense.